kunmifab/embed-js-chat-widget/README.md

 * Conversation history and pending long-poll requests live in memory; restart the server to reset state
 * The simulated AI reply uses a canned set of responses with randomized delay to mimic real processing
-* Feel free to add a start script (e.g. "start": "node src/server.js") if you prefer pm start
 * For production-style deployments, you�d typically add persistence, authentication, rate limiting, metrics, and swap long polling for WebSockets where infrastructure allows it

 ## Extending the Demo